pyxem/kikuchipy/doc/reference.rst

 -----------------

-All methods listed here are also available to :class:`~kikuchipy.signals.LazyEBSDMasterPattern` objects.
+All methods listed here are also available to :class:`~kikuchipy.signals.LazyEBSDMasterPattern` instances.

-See :class:`hyperspy._signals.signal2d.Signal2D` for methods inherited from HyperSpy.
+See :class:`~hyperspy._signals.signal2d.Signal2D` for methods inherited from HyperSpy.

 .. currentmodule:: kikuchipy.signals.EBSDMasterPattern